Instructions for Authors

 - Images in...1 or 2 striking and/or clinically important images with a brief (less than 500 word) description

 BMJ Case Reports does not accept case series.
 However, if we feel that an article makes a point better by including more than one case, we will consider the article.
-If your case report involves more than two patients, please contact theso that we can assess your case and give you a decision on whether or not we are prepared to consider it.
+If your case report involves more than three patients, please contact theso that we can assess your case and give you a decision on whether or not we are prepared to consider it.

 Each case will be peer reviewed by at least two external referees as well as the Editor, Deputy Editor or Associate Editor.
 Accepted cases will be copy edited and you will be provided with an edited version to approve before publication.

 BMJ Case Reports has a unique business model whereby users (whether authors and/or readers) become Fellows.

 - Individuals pay an annual Fellowship fee.
 During your 12 month Fellowship period you can submit as many cases as you like, access all the published material, and re-use any published material for personal use and teaching without further permission.
 There are no additional publication or colour charges for accepted articles.

 - The Corresponding Author must be/become a Fellow.